District Support Assistant Studio Manager

 We are currently seeking a District Support Assistant Studio Manager.

 The District Support Assistant Studio Manager assists the District Sales Manager with the operation of portrait studios in a host environment by working in studios to ensure coverage or acting in a Temp.
 Studio Manager/Dual Studio Manager capacity.
 This role follows established operational processes (e.g., training, selling, photographing), helps the studio achieve results and grow, provides remarkable customer service throughout the photographic, sales and portrait delivery experience, as well as assists with Team Member skill development.

 Following Camera Room Expectations and Posing Guidelines, they capture portraits to maximize the sales average and exceed the customer’s expectations.
 Assistant Studio Managers also demonstrate concern for the safety of our customers (infants, children and adults) by following established safety procedures and practices.

-- Partners with the Studio Manager to execute new hire training, in accordance with LPS guidelines and processes, to build and maintain a high performing team.
+- Partners with the Studio Manager to execute new hire training to build and maintain a high performing team.